vartan/vartan.github.io/_posts/2014-11-25-controlling-your-tv-or-any-ir-device-with-raspberry-pi.md

 NodeJS is a platform which allows unshackles javascript from the web browser.
 We will use NodeJS to run our webserver.

-Install NodeJS with the following commands:
+Install NodeJS and the with the following commands:
 <script src="https://gist.github.com/vartan/6dcdb707d003f19fb727.js"></script>

-Next, download and run the webapp by running the following commands:
 <script src="https://gist.github.com/vartan/2aeccca2c08c66d861d5.js"></script>

 The meat of the webapp can at the end of this section.
 For the most part, it serves static files located in the `html/` folder.
 However the special functionality is: